jordanroskelley/jordanroskelley.github.io/posts/2014-08-07/Hitting_IIS_Externally.md

 ### What

-We want to be able to hit our local IIS server from another machine.
+We want to be able to hit our local IIS server from another machine on the network.
 Here's how

 ---